 Dr Cristina G. Stefan

-- Position: Lecturer in International Relations
+- Position: Associate Professor of International Relations

 - Areas of expertise: Responsibility to Protect R2P; International Relations Theory; Constructivism and Norm Diffusion; Peace and Conflict Studies; International Justice; Global Governance; United Nations; Human Protection